How to Start Building a Bent-Willow Chair

 The main things that are important to remember about using drywall screws for woodworking are that they must be coarse-thread drywall screws, and you must drill pilot holes of the correct size.

 - When using a power drill to screw down the soft bent-willow benders, be careful not to screw down too hard.
-In fact, it’s best to leave about 1/8” of space and finishing screwing down by hand on more delicate pieces.
+In fact, it’s best to leave about 1/8” of space and finish screwing down by hand on more delicate pieces.
 If you screw down hard with a power drill, you are likely to split the wood benders.

 How to Build the Chair Frame